-To test in more depth the phenotypic plaque profile associated with elevated CXCL10 expression, we used transcriptomic data from atherosclerotic aortic root tissue from 514 samples from patients with CAD in the STARNET network and explored in a co-expression analysis the genes that were correlated with the expression of CXCL10.
-A total of 98 genes were positively correlated with CXCL10 expression and 6 negatively with CXCL10 expression (Fig. 5c and Table S14).
-The positively correlated genes were enriched in immune system pathways, as captured by Reactome, and included CXCL9 and CXCL11. which are also ligands of the CXCR3, the main CXCL10 receptor.
-These pathways included cytokine signaling pathways, and particularly the interferon and interleukin pathways, such as IFN- $\gamma$ , IL-6 and IL-1 signaling, as well as pathways related to the adaptive immune system (Fig. 5d and Table S15).
-As a final step, we explored whether specific cell types, as captured by single-nuclei RNA sequencing from aortic tissue, are enriched for expressing the top genes positively co-expressed with CXCL10 (t>0.3), in order to infer the cellular landscape associated with higher CXCL10 expression.
-According to these data, endothelial cells, lymphocytes, and macrophages were the cell types primarily expressing these genes (PARP14 and STAT1 most strongly enriched in endothelial cells, NLRC5 and PARP14 most strongly enriched in lymphocytes, PARP14 and TYMP most strongly enriched in macrophages, Fig. 5e and Table S16).
+correlated with CXCL10 expression and 6 genes were negatively correlated with CXCL10 expression (Figure 5C; Table S14).
+The positively correlated genes were enriched in immune system pathways, as captured by Reactome, and included CXCL9 and CXCL11, which are also ligands of the CXCR3 (C-X-C motif chemokine receptor 3), the main CXCL10 receptor.46 These pathways included cytokine signaling pathways, and, in particular, the interferon and interleukin pathways, such as interferon-y, IL-6, and IL-1 signaling, as well as pathways related to the adaptive immune system (Figure 5D; Table S15).
+As a final step, we explored whether specific cell types, as captured by single-nuclei RNA sequencing from aortic tissue,43 are enriched for expressing the top genes positively coexpressed with CXCL10 (r>0.3) to infer the cellular landscape associated with higher CXCL10 expression.
+According to these data, endothelial cells, lymphocytes, and macrophages were the cell types primarily expressing these genes (PARP14 and STAT1 most strongly enriched in endothelial cells, NLRC5 and PARP14 most strongly enriched in lymphocytes, and PARP14 and TYMP most strongly enriched in macrophages [Figure 5E; Table S16]).